Looking for a stimulating work environment that fosters innovation and collaborative creativity? You will find it at Memorial.

 Memorial's faculty and staff are integral to a vibrant academic community, engaged in internationally-recognized teaching and research activities and are essential to helping Memorial fulfill its educational and community mandate.

-Memorial University is committed to employment equity and encourages applications from qualified women and men, visible minorities, aboriginal people and persons with disabilities.
+Memorial University is committed to employment equity and diversity and encourages applications from all qualified candidates including: women; people of any sexual orientation, gender identity, or gender expression; Indigenous peoples; visible minorities and racialized people; and people with disabilities.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.